remy/remysharp.com/public/blog/why-some-html-is-optional.md

 HTML has an amazing quality: it's super-dooper backwards compatible.
 It's why we have HTML5 and not XHTML2.

-This backward compatibility means that devices and browsers reaching all the back to the very first browser are still able to render HTML (just about - the _first_ makes a bit of mess of unknown elements but that's more of an exception).
+This backward compatibility means that devices and browsers reaching all the way back to the very first browser are still able to render HTML (just about - the _first_ makes a bit of mess of unknown elements but that's more of an exception).

 So if you ever find yourself asking *why*, the answer will nearly always lay in the past and original functionality.